Updated: August 14, 2023

-One of the real gems of the Algarve.
-Lagos is not to be missed and keeps visitors coming back for more year after year.
-With unique rock formations, long sandy beaches, and luxury properties, why not dive into Portugal Lagos real estate market and take a permanent vacation amongst the sea and the sun?
+One of the real gems of the Algarve region, Lagos is not to be missed and keeps visitors coming back for more year after year.
+With unique rock formations, long sandy beaches, and luxury properties, why not dive into the Lagos real estate market and take a permanent vacation amongst the sea and the sun?

-As one of the most visited areas in Portugal, Lagos has it all.
+As one of the most visited areas in Portugal, Lagos, in the Western Algarve, has it all.
 From turquoise waters and top-quality beach resorts to an incredible cuisine – including a mix of fine dining restaurants and family-owned restaurants – Lagos ticks all the boxes.

 The most populous areas in Lagos are by the coast, where locals are primarily involved in the tourism and services sectors.
 Further inland, you can bask in the peace and quiet of the region.
 Here, agriculture and forestry remain the main focus of work for the locals, although you will be able to find properties in very calm areas without the footfall of tourists.

-Portugal is one of the safest countries in the world, ranking third in the 2020 Global Peace Index, following New Zealand and Iceland.
-There are also certain planning permissions in Portugal, whereby the government seeks to preserve the natural beauty of the country.
+When it comes to Portugal as a whole, the country is one of the safest countries in the world, ranking sixth in the 2022 Global Peace Index.
+There are also certain planning permissions in Portugal whereby the government seeks to preserve the country’s natural beauty.
 This is an attractive quality for homebuyers and investors alike.

-You can find many different property types in the Algarve, and Lagos is no different, with beach houses, villas, and apartments for sale in Lagos.
-You can also find luxury properties, where you can have your own private pool, rooftop terrace, gym, and private security.
-Because of this, many celebrities have come to call the Algarve home.
-Indeed, a taste of luxury with sweeping views of the Atlantic could well be one of the finest combinations.
+You can find many different property types in the Algarve, and Lagos is no different.
+You will find beach houses, villas, and apartments for sale in Lagos, plus many more.
+You can also come across luxury homes, where you can have your own private swimming pool, rooftop terrace, gym, and private security.
+Because of this, many celebrities have come to call the Algarve home – indeed, this taste of luxury with sweeping views of the Atlantic could well be one of the finest combinations out there.

 Lagos is sandwiched between the central Algarve, where you have the “Golden Triangle” of luxury properties, and Sagres, where you can experience the rugged beauty of nature.
 Perfectly positioned between the two, Lagos offers excellence – whether it’s the unique landscapes, incredible cuisine, or if you simply want to wake up with a morning coffee and watch the glimmering ocean from your beach house.

-Here, we’ll provide you with some practical information on Lago.
-We’ll delve into the perks of the region, the lifestyle, and insider tips, and tricks.
+Here, we’ll provide you with some practical information on Lagos.
+We’ll delve into the perks of the region, the lifestyle, and insider tips and tricks.